bstrebel/pimatic-phone/README.md

 address attribute could be maintained manually through the plugin location map configuration or by reverse Geocoding by the Google Maps Geocoding API.

-**Make sure, your Google API key ist at least activated for the Google Maps Embed API and the Google Maps Geocoding API.**
+**Make sure, your Google API key is at least activated for the Google Maps Embed API and the Google Maps Geocoding API.**

 With revision Rev. 0.8.0 an iframeDevice from pimatic-iframe can be utilized